 There’s no way to customise the equaliser, so you’re limited to the default output, which is decent enough.

 Usability depends on whether you happen to be a right or left-handed person.
 The radio’s jog wheel is located on its right side and is meant to be used through your thumb.

 If you’re left-handed, you’d have to handle the radio in such a way that your palm covers the LCD display especially when you don’t want to take it out of your pocket.
 This really isn’t a major concern if you’re right-handed, but it is worth noting for the rest of the population.

 Thoughtfully, the backlit LCD display can be set to switch off after 12 seconds of inactivity instead of staying on throughout.
 This helps conserve battery life.

 Roberts Sports DAB 5 radio: Verdict

-So to the end of our Roberts Sports DAB 5 radio review.
+So we’re at the end of our Roberts Sports DAB 5 radio review.
 Hopefully, you’re now more enlightened on what to expect if and when you make your purchase.
-If you already own this petite little radio–and you’ve been using it for a while–please tell us about your experience.
+If you own this petite little radio–and have been using it for a while–please tell us about your experience.

 Just so you know… This article contains affiliate links.
 The commission we earn helps to cover our costs, and comes at no additional cost to you.
 For more information on our affiliate program, please refer to our disclosure policy.